TownOfBrookline/general_bylaws/ARTICLE 07/ARTICLE 07.06.md

                whether or not it is attached to town-owned property;

-          (2)  the name, address and telephone number of the owner of each newsrack and the name, address and telephone number of a person responsible for the maintenance and
+          (2)  the name, address, email address  and telephone number of the owner of each newsrack and the name, address, email
+               address and telephone number of a person responsible for the maintenance and
                operation of the newsrack who may be